 - ISOs can only be issued to employees.
 They have special tax benefits because they’re meant to be used as carrots for employees.

-- NSOs are for anyone, including employees, contractors, and investors.
+- NSOs are for anyone, including employees, independent contractors, and investors.

 Why do these types matter?
 Because ISOs expire three months after an employee leaves a company.
 That’s why the standard expiration for options is also three months.